ovh/docs/pages/platform/kubernetes-k8s/backup-restore-pv-volume-snapshot/guide.en-us.md

 **Last updated 26th September 2022**

-In this tutorial, we are using [Kubernetes Volume Snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) to backup and restore persistent volumes on an OVHcloud Managed Kubernetes cluster.
+In this tutorial, we are using [Kubernetes Volume Snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) to back up and restore persistent volumes on an OVHcloud Managed Kubernetes cluster.

 Volume Snapshots are a Kubernetes feature released in General Availability (GA) on **Kubernetes 1.20**.

 They provide the ability to create a “snapshot” of a persistent volume.
 A snapshot represents a point-in-time copy of a volume.
 A snapshot can be used either to rehydrate a new volume (pre-populated with the snapshot data) or to restore an existing volume to a previous state (represented by the snapshot).

 ## Before you begin

 This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
 If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart](https://blog.devrel.ovh/deploying-hello-world/).

 The tutorial also supposes that you're familiar with [Kubernetes Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
-You also need to know how PVs are handled on OVHcloud Managed Kubernetes service, please refer to the [Persistent Volumes on OVHcloud Managed Kubernetes](https://docs.ovh.com/us/en/kubernetes/ovh-kubernetes-persistent-volumes/) guide.
+You also need to know how PVs are handled on the OVHcloud Managed Kubernetes service.
+Please refer to the [Persistent Volumes on OVHcloud Managed Kubernetes](https://docs.ovh.com/us/en/kubernetes/ovh-kubernetes-persistent-volumes/) guide.

 ## Instructions